 But how many children are similarly “lucky” or can choose their families to be the kind, supportive people they “want to be around” during those critical, most formative years of their lives?
 What if one of these unlucky children acknowledges that mom or dad affected them in a negative way?
 This is when someone who disapproves of such acknowledgement--usually the perpetrator or someone who has no sympathy because they lack similar experience--accuses them of "blaming" someone else.

-So how can this be?
-One case of identifying the responsible party is socially acceptable, but the other case is not.
+So how can this be--that one case of identifying the responsible party is socially acceptable, but the other case is not?
 Both cases involve cause and effect, so denying one sounds pretty arbitrary to me.
-The word "blame" itself is drenched in shame.
-It's taboo to identify someone as affecting you in a negative way.
+The word "blame" itself is drenched in shame; it's 100% taboo to identify someone as affecting you in a negative way.
 Isn’t it interesting how we widely accept the saying, there are no bad dogs, only bad owners?
 But how is it that in a world where children are often treated like property and held on a metaphoric leash or (emotionally if not physically) abandoned like an unwanted pet by many parents, there is no accepted corollary, there are no bad children, only bad parents?

 Blaming another person becomes a problem only when it constitutes the endpoint of responsibility tracking, the final conclusion reached after exploring why something happened.
 Because finding someone responsible for an undesirable condition is always, always just one of many breadcrumbs leading back to the ultimate yet hidden cause.
 Thus shaming someone for blaming someone else can only prematurely halt not only a personal healing process but the very important process of problem-solving for a better world--and no, that's not too grandiose a claim.